Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Understanding of how cultural diversity and homogeneity, respectively, are being produced in our 'global' world
+- An understanding of how cultural diversity and homogeneity, respectively, are being produced in our 'global' world

-- Understanding of how human beings impact this new diversity and homogeneity and are, in turn, impacted by it
+- An understanding of how human beings impact this new diversity and homogeneity and are, in turn, impacted by it

-- Exposure to some of the key theoretical, ethical and philosophical debates in the human sciences in order to prepare students for higher-level anthropology and archaeology papers
+- Exposure to some of the key theoretical, ethical and philosophical debates in the human sciences in order to prepare students for higher-level specialist anthropology papers, methods papers and as a useful adjunct paper to all degrees across the Divisions (anthropology being the most scientific of the arts and the most humanistic of the sciences)

 - An appreciation for the importance of self-reflection in social scientific and humanistic inquiry